pmbittner/PaxEngine3/README.md

-# PaxEngine3 - A Cross-Platform 2D/3D Game Engine with Focus on Extensibility
+# PaxEngine3 - A Cross-Platform 2D/3D Game Engine with Focus on Usability and Extensibility

 ## Build Instructions